 Understanding Post-Injection Inflammation

-After an injection, swelling and irritation (inflammation) can occur at the site where the needle entered the skin.
+After any injection, swelling and irritation (inflammation) can occur at the site where the needle entered the skin.
 This is a reaction to the needle or to the medicine that was injected.
 Or it may be a reaction to both.
 The reaction may happen right away.
-Or it may only begin hours after the injection.
+Or it may start hours after the injection.
 In most cases, the reaction is not serious and goes away on its own.

 What causes post-injection inflammation?

 The most common cause is the skin’s response to the needle or the medicine.
 Less common causes include an allergic reaction to the medicine.
 Or you may have an infection at the injection site.

 Symptoms at the injection site may include:

 Treatment depends on the cause and how bad the reaction is.
 Most post-injection inflammation is mild.
 It goes away on its own in hours to days.
 If treatment is needed, it may include:

 Cold packs.
 These help reduce swelling, itching, and pain.